Agoric/documentation/main/repl/timerServices.md

 ### `E(home.<chain or local>TimerService).setWakeup(baseTime, waker)`
 - `baseTime` `{ Timestamp }`
 - `waker` `{ TimerWaker }`
-- Returns: `{ Timestamp }`
+- Returns: `{ Promise<Timestamp> }`

 Calls the specified `waker` when the current timestamp is at least `baseTime`.
 **NOTE: `baseTime` is an absolute, not relative time.**

-Returns the time at which the call is scheduled to happen.
+Returns a promise that resolves with the time at which the call is scheduled to happen.

 ```js
 command[3] handler = harden({ wake: now => { console.log(`woke up ${now}`); }})